1) What is Routing?

-A Window refers to the number of segments that is allowed to be sent from source to destination before an acknowledgement is sent back.
+A Window refers to the number of segments that are allowed to be sent from source to destination before an acknowledgment is sent back.

-6) Does a bridge divide a network into smaller segments?
+6) Does a bridge divide a network into smaller sections?

 Not really.
 What a bridge actually does is to take the large network and filter it, without changing the size of the network.